Staying Connected: Mobile & Internet Coverage in Iceland

 Despite its remote location, Iceland is among the top Internet users in the world, and our connectivity and speeds are only getting better.
 A third cable between Iceland and the rest of Europe is in preparation to be connected, which will help improve the connection security for locals and tourists.
 In addition to this, Internet speeds have significantly increased over the past year providing people with faster connection and communication.

 In this digital day and age, it’s almost unheard of for public spaces to not offer Wi-Fi.
 Lucky for you, you will be able to get Wi-Fi access in Iceland just about anywhere (especially in Reykjavik and other major cities).
 Restaurants, hotels, bars, bookstores, and cafés will typically offer their patrons free Wi-Fi access.
 Even smaller, remote towns and fueling stations are known to provide Wi-Fi to visitors, but it may come with a small fee.

 Why Would You Need Wi-Fi Access in Iceland?

 Chances are you most likely won’t be using your smartphone or laptop as frequently as you anticipate, hopefully, because you will be exploring the country and its beautiful destinations, there will be times when it comes in handy.

-For instance, you find a new restaurant that looks charming enough from the outside, but you are curious as to why reviews have to say.
-This is the time where having Wi-Fi access is helpful, so you can look up what other peoples’ experience was like before you spend your money there.
+For instance, you find a new restaurant that looks charming enough from the outside, but you are curious as to what reviews have to say.
+This is the time when having Wi-Fi access is helpful, so you can look up what other peoples’ experience was like before you spend your money there.